bacota-github/scarm/README.md

 val parents = Table[ParentId,Parent]("parent")
 val children = Table[ChildId,Child]("children")
 ```
 The table definition has two type parameters -- the primary key type, and the entity type.
-The primary key of the table is always the type of the first field in the case class.
+The primary key of the table is *always* the type of the first field in the case class.
 (It should be possible to just infer the primary key type from the HList of the entity, but I haven't managed to get that working.)

 The lone argument to the table constructor is the name of the table in the database.

-We can generate the SQL for the table in the database.
-This is useful for unit tests but in a production environment the database structures would presumably be managed by a database migration tool like flyway.
+We can generate the SQL to create the table in the database.

 ```
 val createParent: ConnectionIO[Unit] = parents.create
 val createChild: ConnectionIO[Unit] = children.create
 ```
+This is useful for unit tests but in a production environment the database structures would presumably be managed by a database migration tool like flyway.

 The tables will be created with the following SQL
 ```